-Being a small town, Huntertown does not have a public transit system used by locals to get to and from work.
+Huntertown is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Huntertown is somewhat higher than in the average US city of 21.84%: 28.72% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Huntertown is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.72% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Huntertown in 2018 was $33,196, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $132,784 for a family of four.
 However, Huntertown contains both very wealthy and poor people as well.